aolivas92/Fairness-testing/DICE/DICE_tutorial/README.md

 2. **Update the `data` and `data_config` variables** before the call to `m_instance()`.

-3. **Update the log output path** (typically around line 53, but may vary depending on recent edits).
+3. **Verify the log output path** (It shouldn't need updating as it uses the dataset and sens_params that are passed.)

 ---